gbubemi22/savingplan/README.md

 User Can Create a Saving Plan

-add up to 5 friends
+User add up to 5 friends

+User can invite Buddy to save with them

+Friends can accept invite

+Friends can reget invite

 Security:
 The API will implement security measures to protect user data and prevent any unauthorized access.
 The following security measures will be implemented: